How to Stop Varicose Vein Pain: A Complete Guide

 Pairing compression with regular leg elevation gives you an extra advantage.
 Propping your legs up above the level of your heart for 15 to 20 minutes a few times a day uses gravity to help drain pooled blood and fluid from your lower legs.
 It’s a simple, relaxing way to ease pressure and improve circulation.

-Simple Exercises to Improve Circulation
+Simple Exercises to Support Healthy Circulation

 Getting your body moving is one of the best things you can do for your veins.
 You don’t need an intense workout routine to see benefits.
 Regular exercise helps improve circulation by activating your calf muscles, which act as a powerful pump to push blood from your legs back toward your heart.